 The Westminster Forum for Mental Health is a service user led group for people who access mental health services in the borough of Westminster.
 It aims to provide a voice for mental health service users in Westminster.

-The group meets monthly, the Forum is hosted by Westminster Mind, supported by Fateha McDaniel, Service User Group Co-ordinator, and based at Westminster Mind in Victoria.
+The group meets monthly, the Forum is hosted by Westminster Mind, supported by Fateha McDaniel, Service User Group Co-ordinator, and based at Westminster Mind in Pimlico.
 Here are some examples of their work:

 Crisis Card The Card was designed by service users.
 It can be carried in a handbag or wallet.
 In the event of a crisis it gives details of who to contact and any particular needs or wishes you have.

 A code of professional conduct in ward rounds and other meetings.

 The code’s aim is to make the meetings less intimidating for the service user.
 It was initiated by the Westminster Forum and has been accepted by the Dept of Health as a standard of good practice applicable across the UK.